SUI-Components/sui-theme/README.md

-> @schibstedspain/theme-basic is deprecated.
-Please use @schibstedspain/sui-theme instead.

-# SUI Components Basic Theme
+# SUI Components Theme

 This repository contains:

-* Generic variables to initialize default values and component styles
+* Generic variables to initialize default values and component styles.
-* A set of placeholders ready to style your component (buttons, tabs, forms, grid system...)
+* A set of placeholders ready to style your component (buttons, tabs, forms, grid system...).
-* Functions and mixins helpers
+* Functions and mixins helpers.

 ## Usage

-Import `theme-basic` into your sui-component including the path in `index.scss`:
+Import `sui-theme` into your sui-component including the path in `index.scss`:

 ```
-@import '../node_modules/@schibstedspain/theme-basic/src/index';
+@import '../node_modules/@schibstedspain/sui-theme/src/index';
 ```

-If you want to customize your components, create your own theme and add it to yor component just __before__ the theme-basic import.
+If you want to customize your components, create your own theme and add it to your component just __before__ the sui-theme import.

 ```
 @import '../custom-settings';
-@import '~@schibstedspain/theme-basic/src/index';
+@import '~@schibstedspain/sui-theme/src/index';
 ```